Insurance Telematics Update 2014 – A Shift in Smartphone UBI Thinking

 The tone this year was different than that of 2013.
 While last year, smartphone UBI was something interesting to consider, this year, it had a strong foothold in the strategies of most insurance executives.
 Why the change?

-Perhaps these executives are following the leadership of Progressive and Allstate – pioneering auto insurers that have already announced intent and/or projects using smartphone telematics.
+- Perhaps these executives are following the leadership of Allstate and others – pioneering auto insurers that have already announced intent and/or projects using smartphone telematics.

-Possibly, it’s that usage based insurance feels much more accessible to auto insurers of all sizes now that Progressive has announced partnership with a third party provider, sharply veering from their history of using only proprietary technology.
+- Possibly, it’s that usage based insurance feels much more accessible to auto insurers of all sizes now that industry leaders have veered away from their history of using only proprietary technology.

 It seemed that insurers have moved past the question of whether usage based insurance is a good idea.
 They mostly agree that it is the way of the future – perhaps a whole new model for connected consumer engagement – crucial in a digital economy.